 Some of the challenges we mentioned earlier, like pricing a piece or finding buyers?
 A knowledgeable art advisor could offer recommendations and connect you with the right players in the market.

-Or perhaps, you’ve been eyeing a particular artwork but don’t know all the questions you should be asking to suss out its investment potential.
-An art advisor could help you to determine whether it’s the “right” piece for your collection and budget.
+Or perhaps, you’ve been eyeing a particular artwork but don’t know all the questions you should be asking to assess its investment potential.
+An art advisor could help you determine whether it’s the “right” piece for your collection and budget.

 Good to know: The Association of Professional Art Advisor is one place to begin your search if you’re looking to hire a professional.